Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Hall-MHD Lattice Boltzmann scheme

-by considering the change of variables $\bar{f}_i = f_i + {\Delta t}/{2\tau} (f_i-f_i^{(0)}).$ This change of variable comes from the trapezoidal rule used to approximate the integral of the collision operator (right-hand side of (\ref{eq:HD_LBeq})) between $t$ and $t+\Delta t$ \citep{Kruger2016}.
-It also calls for a redefinition of the relaxation time as $\tau + \Delta t/2$ so that
+where the discrete distribution functions $\bar{f}_i(\mathbf{x},t)$ depend on the three spatial coordinates $\mathbf{x}$ and on time $t$.
+This change of variable comes from the trapezoidal rule used to approximate the integral of the collision operator (right-hand side of (\ref{eq:HD_LBeq})) between $t$ and $t+\Delta t$ \citep{Kruger2016}.
+It also calls for a redefinition of the relaxation time as $\tau + \Delta t/2$~\citep{Henon1987} so that

 where the speed of sound $c_s$ is linked to the lattice spacing by $\Delta x/\Delta t = \sqrt{3}c_s$ for the D3Q27 lattice.
 The expressions of the mass density and fluid momentum as statistical moments remain unchanged with